mattiaa32-lgtm/DelightfulChurros/README.md

 ## Value history

-Columns N, O and P hold current values.
-Two important limits:
+Column N holds one value: the cheapest copy currently listed.
+Why only one:

 - The Low/Median/High shown on a Discogs release page come from SALES history, which is **not** in the public API.
 The app cannot read those numbers.
-- `price_suggestions` (a value per condition) needs seller privileges.
-Without them only `marketplace/stats` is available, giving the cheapest copy currently LISTED — one figure, written to N, with O and P left empty rather than filled with the same number three times.
+- `price_suggestions` (a value per condition) needs seller privileges on the account.
+Without them only `marketplace/stats` is available, and it returns a single figure.
+Three columns would have implied a precision that was never available, so there is one.
 History is kept in two places:

 - `Config!value_history` — dated aggregates (total, min, median, max; by cube and by category).
 This is what the chart draws.